The cherry-head tortoise and the common red-footed tortoise are often confused.

 Not all cherry head tortoises have red heads, as many brandish orange, dark yellow, and pinkish hues.
 However, their heads are always brighter than ordinary red foots.

-It’s unclear whether diet plays a role in coloration.
+It’s unclear whether diet plays a role in their colors.
 Still, we know that the reddish hue is only present in tortoises from the southern and eastern parts of the Amazon basin.

 Red-Footed Tortoise Basic Information